Course Description

 By successfully completing this course, students will be able to:

-• Recognize and define terms relating to the cardiovascular system.
+• Recognize and define key medical terms related to cardiovascular conditions, including types of circulations and potential diseases.

 • Demonstrate mastery of lesson content at levels of 70% or higher.